 Jason has published more than six scholarly law review articles on international, human rights and renewable energy topics and speaks regularly about worker-owned and cooperative business model, non-extractive finance, the future of work, the contemporary and teal practice of law, distributed solar policy and sharing economy legal issues.
 Jason is an adjunct professor in Colorado State University’s Global Sustainability and Social Enterprise program, where he teaches an MBA course on business law and ethics.
 He is also a guest lecturer at the University of Colorado Law School’s Entrepreneurial Law Clinic.

-His hobbies include mountain biking, yoga, hiking and running with his two dogs, coffee, cooking and traveling, his amazing wife, Meghan and son, Alden.
+His hobbies include mountain biking, yoga, hiking, running, walking his two dogs, coffee, cooking and traveling, and raising his two young children with his amazing wife, Meghan.